 For additional tips on safely managing vision changes, see:

-Decreased strength, coordination, and flexibility can have a major impact on your ability to safely control your car.
-Some ways strength, coordination, and flexibility are important to driving include:
+Decreased strength, coordination, and flexibility are part of the normal aging process and can have a major impact on your ability to safely control your car.
+Strength, coordination, and flexibility are important to driving in the following ways:

 - Getting in and out of the car safely

 - Turning your head and neck to check blind spots

 - Applying strong braking pressure when needed, such as when unexpected situations occur